What Is Progressive Overload and How Does It Work? | Blog | THE BOD | Sophie Guidolin

 Progressive overload training should be done only after you’ve mastered an exercise with proper form and technique.
 You should’ve also been doing the same routine for at least 2 weeks, ideally a month, before you start to train harder.

 Working with a qualified personal trainer, or a structured training program, can help you reach your goals and guide you on how to progressive overload safely.
-The workouts in THE BOD App are made so you can progressively overload your workouts, and see major progress!
+The workouts in The Bod Project You are made so you can progressively overload your workouts, and see major progress!

 Always give your body time off to rest between workouts.
 Stop training or scale back the intensity if you feel very sore or injured.